dineshkummarc/xray-specs/Readme.md

 ## Basic usage

-The following code will create a new object called collaborator within example.
+The following code will create a new object called `collaborator` within `example`.
 The third parameter is used to specify the functions that the mock will include, each of these will be replaced by a stub allowing for interactions to be recorded.

 	example = {
 		sut: {}